spallas/robotics-lab/README.md

 # Artificial Intelligence Laboratory
-Homeworks for the artificial intelligence laboratory at Sapienza, B.Sc.
+Homework for the artificial intelligence laboratory at Sapienza, B.Sc.
 Engineering in Computer Science

 ## Homeworks index